paperbenni/paperbenni.github.io/content/posts/gamesaves.md

 - If the newest restic snapshot is newer, then restore the game save from the snapshot

+`instant game add`

+interactively prompt for
+- game name
+- path

 `instant game launch` command

 1. sync game saves
 2. Launch game using provided launchcommand

-`instant game init` command
+`instant game init`

 prompt for restic repo to use and its password test out restic repo afterwards prompt for creating a new repo if none is found

-# Research

-Can I use restic to view
-- are there any changes?
-- what are the newest changes?
-- are they newer than the newest snapshot?

-# Features

-`instant game add`

-interactively prompt for
-- game name
-- path

 # Architecture